Merry Christmas Mr. Lawrence (instrumental): Kraftwerk cover

-On 27 July 2024, at the Fuji Rock Festival in Naeba, the German band Kraftwerk played a cover version of "Merry Christmas Mr. Lawrence" as a tribute to Ryuichi Sakamoto, who died in 2023.
-Ralf Hütter had been friends with Sakamoto since 1981.
-After performing "Merry Christmas Mr. Lawrence", Kraftwerk played "Radioactivity", for which Sakamoto wrote additional Japanese lyrics in 2012.
+On 27 July 2024, at the Fuji Rock Festival in Naeba, the German band Kraftwerk covered "Merry Christmas Mr. Lawrence" as a tribute to Sakamoto, who died in 2023.
+The Kraftwerk member Ralf Hütter had been friends with Sakamoto since 1981.
+After performing "Merry Christmas Mr. Lawrence", Kraftwerk played their single "Radioactivity", for which Sakamoto wrote additional Japanese lyrics in 2012.